MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/custom-pages-user-logins.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic describes how to build custom pages for user logins in Dynamics 365 Commerce.
+This topic describes how to build custom pages in Dynamics 365 Commerce that handle customized Azure Active Directory (AAD) business-to-consumer (B2C) tenant user logins.

 ## Overview

-This topic describes how to build custom pages in Dynamics 365 Commerce to use for customized user Logins with your Azure Active Directory (AAD) business-to-consumer (B2C) tenant.

-## Get started

-pTo use custom pages authored in Commerce to handle user login flows, you will need to set up the AAD policies that will be referenced in the Commerce environment.
-You can set up the 'Sign in and sign up', 'Password Reset', and 'Edit Profile' AAD B2C policies using the AAD B2C application.
-The AAD B2C tenant and policy names can then be referenced for use during the Commerce environment provisioning in Lifecycle Services (LCS) for your Commerce environment.
-You can build out a custom page in Commerce using the sign in, password reset, or edit profile modules.
-These published page URLs are then referenced in your AAD B2C policy configurations in the Azure Portal.
+To use custom pages authored in Commerce to handle user login flows, you must set up the AAD policies that will be referenced in the Commerce environment.
+You can configure the "Sign in and sign up," "Password reset," and "Edit profile" AAD B2C policies using the AAD B2C application.
+The AAD B2C tenant and policy names can then be referenced for use during the Commerce environment provisioning that is done using Microsoft Lifecycle Services (LCS).

+The custom Commerce pages can be built using the sign in, password reset, or edit profile modules.
+The published page URLs for these custom pages should then be referenced in AAD B2C policy configurations in the Azure portal.

 ## Set up B2C policies